d-meowth/QCalc-installer/README.md

 - Fixed latent/specific heat limit.

 v2.0.2r
-- Changed the size of the welcome screen to match the witdh of the 4 calculator screens.
+- ~Changed~ Fucked up the size of the welcome screen to _not_ match the witdh of the 4 calculator screens.